tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-locks.md

     -V, --version             Print version information

 SUBCOMMANDS:
-    acquire    Attempt to acquire the lock [aliases: acq] help       Print this message or the help of the given subcommand(s) list       Get information around a currently held lock [aliases: ls, l] release    Attempt to release a lock [aliases: rel, rl] renew      Attempt to renew the lock for TTL seconds [aliases: ren, r]
+    acquire    Attempt to acquire the lock for N seconds [aliases: acq] help       Print this message or the help of the given subcommand(s) list       Get information around currently held locks [aliases: ls] release    Attempt to release a lock [aliases: rl] renew      Attempt to renew the lock for N seconds

 ```